-- It is a unidirectional association i.e. a one way relationship.
-For example, department can have students but vice versa is not possible and thus unidirectional in nature.
+- It is a unidirectional association i.e. a one-way relationship.
+For example, a department can have students but vice versa is not possible and thus unidirectional in nature.

-- In Aggregation, both the entries can survive individually which means ending one entity will not effect the other entity
+- In Aggregation, both the entries can survive individually which means ending one entity will not affect the other entity.

 Total students in institute: 4

-In this example, there is an Institute which has no. of departments like CSE, EE.
+Output Explanation: In this example, there is an Institute which has no. of departments like CSE, EE.
 Every department has no. of students.
-So, we make a Institute class which has a reference to Object or no. of Objects (i.e. List of Objects) of the Department class.
+So, we make an Institute class that has a reference to Object or no. of Objects (i.e. List of Objects) of the Department class.
 That means Institute class is associated with Department class through its Object(s).
-And Department class has also a reference to Object or Objects (i.e. List of Objects) of Student class means it is associated with Student class through its Object(s).
+And Department class has also a reference to Object or Objects (i.e. List of Objects) of the Student class means it is associated with the Student class through its Object(s).

 When do we use Aggregation ??